 Unlike 10 years ago, it’s quite easy to make a website these days.
-Out of all the platforms and website builders, WordPress makes it the easiest for anyone to build their own membership website and start selling with little to no technical skills.
+Out of all the platforms and website builders, WordPress makes it super easy for anyone to build their membership website and start selling with little to no technical skills.

-You’ll need the following three things to start:
+You will need the following three things to get started:

 - A domain name.
-This will be your website’s address (Example, wpbeginner.com).
+This will be your website’s address (For example, wpbeginner.com).

 - A web hosting account.
 This is where your website files are stored.

-- A membership addon (It will convert your regular website into a membership platform).
+- A membership addon.
+This will convert your regular website into a membership platform.

-You can setup a fully functional membership website with WordPress in less than 30 minutes, and we’ll walk you through every step of the process.
+You can set up a fully functional membership website with WordPress in less than 30 minutes, and we will walk you through every step of the process.

 Ready?
 Let’s get started.

-If you are just starting out, then these startup costs can add up quickly.
+If you are just starting out, these startup costs can add up quickly.

 Thankfully, we have a way to fix that.

-Bluehost, an official WordPress recommended hosting provider, has agreed to offer our users a free domain name, free SSL certificate, and a discount on web hosting.
+They have agreed to offer our readers a free domain name, SSL certificate, and up to a 73% discount on web hosting.

-Basically, you can get all of the above for $2.75 per month.
+Basically, you can get all of the above for as little as $2.75 per month.

-The best part about WordPress is that there are plenty of good plugins available that you can use to build your WordPress membership website.
-However, each one of them has its own pros and cons.
-We have a full comparison of the best WordPress membership plugins.
+There are plenty of free and paid WordPress membership plugins that you can use.
+However, each one of them has its pros and cons.
+To learn more, see our complete comparison of the best WordPress membership plugins.

-To choose the right WordPress membership plugin, first you need to decide what kind of membership website do you want to build and what features will it need?
+To choose the right WordPress membership plugin, you need to decide what kind of membership website you want to build and what functionality you need.

-MemberPress comes with advanced membership features that allow you to accept payments, create membership levels, restrict access based on levels, and more.
+MemberPress is an all-in-one membership plugin that’s helped entrepreneurs earn over $1,000,000,000 in revenue.
+It comes with advanced membership features that allow you to accept payments, add membership levels, create gated content, restrict access based on different membership levels, make members-only forums, and more.